 According to Investopedia, corporate culture is “…the beliefs and behaviors that determine how a company’s employees and management interact and handle outside business transactions.
 Often, corporate culture is implied, not expressly defined, and develops organically over time from the cumulative traits of the people the company hires.”

-LPs that are looking for a good place to invest will do well to put at least some weight behind firm culture in their consideration.
-Research shows that a good, strong culture is linked to even better financial performance.
+LPs that are looking for a good place to invest will do well to put at least some importance on firm culture.
+Research shows that a good, strong culture is linked to better financial performance.

-When a firm is able to retain its top talent through good corporate culture (and advantageous compensation, for sure), LPs benefit significantly.
-Not only does the firm have the talent it needs to grow, but also to make good, data-driven decisions and continue to develop strong relationships.
+When a firm is able to retain its top talent through good corporate culture, LPs benefit significantly.
+Not only does the firm have the talent it needs to grow, but it also maintains the expertise necessary to make solid business decisions and nurture strong relationships.

-The dark side of firm culture is that poor culture has been linked to an increase in fraud.
-A recent Glassdoor study was able to link poor company culture to more deceptive financial reporting.
+The dark side of firm culture is that a dysfunctional or toxic work environment has been associated with an increase in fraud.
+A Glassdoor study linked poor company culture to more deceptive financial reporting.

 The second theory is that firms with poor company culture lack sufficient “internal controls” to safeguard them from fraudulent behavior.
-In the absence of institutional controls, strong company culture that is focused on good ethics and integrity acts as a safeguard.
-But in a company with a “winner takes all” or “cover your own butt” type culture, these safeguards quickly break down.
-In such a place, ethics and whistleblowers are consistently ignored.
+In the absence of institutional controls, strong company culture that is focused on ethics and integrity acts as a safeguard.
+But in a company that starts to foster a “win at all costs” attitude, these safeguards quickly break down and ethics are tossed out the window.